Ntando98/Ntando98/README.md

 - 👋 Hi, I’m @Ntando98
 - 👀 I’m interested in javascript
 - 🌱 I’m currently learning how to be junior developer
-- 💞️ I’m looking to collaborate on any small company
+- 💞️ I’m looking to collaborate on full stack projects
-- 📫 How to reach me
+- 📫 How to reach me on lindntin
 - 😄 Pronouns: just me. a male
 - ⚡